Charles de Gaulle: Reputation

 De Gaulle made 31 regional tours during his presidency, visiting every French department; for many small towns, the visit was an important moment in history.
 He enjoyed entering the welcoming crowds; an aide noted how often people said, "he saw me" or "he touched me", and another recalled how a mother begged de Gaulle for the king's touch on her baby.
 They, supporters, and opponents surmised that de Gaulle was a monarch-like figure for the French.

-Historians have accorded Napoleon and de Gaulle the top-ranking status of French leaders in the 19th and 20th centuries.
+Historians have accorded Napoleon I and de Gaulle the top-ranking status of French historical leaders of the 19th and 20th centuries.
 According to a 2005 survey, carried out in the context of the tenth anniversary of the death of François Mitterrand, 35 percent of respondents said Mitterrand was the best French president ever, followed by Charles de Gaulle (30 percent) and Jacques Chirac (12 percent).
 Another poll by BVA four years later showed that 87% of French people regarded his presidency positively.